 What your gift will do

-- Handling of funds: Compassion Guatemala will distribute funds and ensure that this intervention remains within budget.
+- Handling of funds: Compassion International Peru will work with the frontline church partner to ensure this project stays within budget.

 - Monitoring and follow-up: The church partner will implement a schedule of use for the computer lab, taking into consideration social distancing regulations.
 Compassion centre staff will monitor and supervise students who use the computer lab.
 The frontline church partner will also set aside funds to conduct regular, ongoing maintenance for the lab.